aaronamran/MCSI-Remote-Cybersecurity-Internship/Security Tools/nmap.md

 - Multiple Retries: <br/>
   To increase accuracy, Nmap sends multiple probes to each port, increasing overall scan time

-If attacker VM cannot detect SNMP on target VM as shown below <br/>
+If the attacker VM cannot detect SNMP on the target VM as shown below <br/>
 ```
 nc 192.168.1.17 161
 (UNKNOWN) [192.168.1.17] 161 (snmp) : Connection refused